ouch-org/ouch/README.md

 info: done!
 ```

-When the output file is not a compressed file, `ouch` will check if all input files are decompressable and infer that it must decompress them into the output file.
+When the output file is not a compressed file, `ouch` will check if all input files are decompressible and infer that it must decompress them into the output file.

 #### Compressing files